nanodesigns/nanosupport/readme.txt

 * Email notification to Support Seeker on account creation on ticket submission
 * Email notification to Support Seeker on ticket reply
 * Email notification to Support Agent on ticket reply
-* NanoSupport page-to-page navigation and pagewise notices (on demand)
+* NanoSupport page-to-page navigation and page-wise notices (on demand)
 * Complete data deletion on uninstallation (if chosen)
 * 100% Translation-ready and automatic translation enabled
 * Fully responsive and Mobile devices friendly